Make this tasty Nigerian Fish Stew with Tomatoes. It's delicious, spicy, and fresh! Serve with rice, plantain, or steamed fish.

 You'll also enjoy this Nigerian Beef and Chicken Stew, Best Nigerian Stew Recipe (Obe ata), Spicy Grilled Tilapia Recipe and Nigerian Jollof Rice Recipe.

-Making Nigerian Fish Stew with Tomato
+Nigerian Fish Stew with Tomato Ingredients

-freeze it in airtight containers if you want it to last a while.
-It can last in
+Remember to freeze it in airtight containers if you want it to last a while.
+It can last in the refrigerator for up to four days, but remember that the quality of fish can

 degrade quite rapidly.